 Memory Usage

-If using DovesLapTimer standalone (no CourseManager), memory usage is much lower - just the single timer instance with its crossing point buffer (100 entries on boards with >3KB RAM, 25 entries otherwise).
+If using DovesLapTimer standalone (no CourseManager), memory usage is much lower — a single timer instance is ~3.6 KB, mostly its crossing point buffer (100 entries on boards with >3KB RAM, 25 entries otherwise).

 License